To help creatives get credit for their work.

 A year or so later it surfaced on his tumblr feed, uncredited, with over 100,000 notes.
 From there it progressed onto a Buzzfeed clickbait article and Pinterest.

-This got him wondering if there was a way to enforce attribution on images.
 He created a quick prototype and reached out to Lizy and Travis to collaborate on the idea.

 Get in Touch